LapisLiozuli/Transcripts-of-QuiltMC-Dev-Meeting/README.md

 When all transcripts are finished, run a quality check on them for standardisation.

-Add AnchorFM summaries to the top of each transcript.
+~~Add AnchorFM summaries to the top of each transcript.~~

 Bold all names mentioned.
 Compile a list of names per transcript?

 Decide on some way to share the transcripts for public reference or additional correction.

+~~Get the archive of #meeting-chat to better track any part of the meetings that occurred in text.
+Especially with regards to questions.~~

 # License